 These 45-minute calls are powerful coaching conversations, not chats or sales calls.
 I treat you like a client fully respecting confidentiality, consent, and safety in the space, and we dive into a topic that feels important to you.
 We’ll explore the context of that situation, and make sure you leave with some actions or reflections to continue your work.
 It’s as “simple” as that.

 Before the call you’ll answer some questions to get you thinking and to give me some background on you and your business.
 That said, you might be surprised how little backstory I need to be effective in my work.

 If after the call you’d like to explore working together, I’ll suggest we book a separate call so we don’t muddy the experience for you.
 I will not sell to you during the call so you can feel relaxed instead of waiting anxiously for a pitch.

 Who are they for?

-My sweet spot is working with established entrepreneurs who want to grow a profitable and ethical business.
+My sweet spot is working with entrepreneurs who need a little permission to do business on their own terms.
 The fun stuff (for me) is when you’ve already got a reasonable flow of clients, but then you need to address all the other things in your business, like time management, profitability, hiring help, taking time off, preventing burnout, improving customer experience, getting more referrals and repeat clients, among other logistical things.
 Also, at this point in business entrepreneurs can experience a lot of self-doubt as they step into this new level of leadership and presence.
 Procrastination, perfectionism, and people-pleasing are some biggies, but there’s also imposter syndrome, keeping yourself small, and not having the confidence to do what you really want to do.